JackPotat0/jackpotat0.github.io/docs/game.md

 Characters: *He shows no tenacity of purpose, and exhibits no fear of death...
 An intriguing young man.* This is one of the most interesting comment on shounen protagonist kid.
 Jack is a cocky brat from inside out, he literally interacts with the world by kicking (it is never not hilarious), people or objects.
 A really great attempt at tying personality to gameplay.
 Radiata residents are all crafted with care (there are still generic NPCs but very few), with unique faces and names.
 But Jack is usually seen solo though he is supposed to be familiar with the townspeople.
 I do hope the game can add some mandatory, permanent and plot relevant characters from time to time into the party.

-Gameplay: Radiata is Clock Town but way larger, bigger than TfZ's Crossbell even.
+Gameplay: Radiata is Clock Town but way larger, bigger than Crossbell city even.
 This game fully commits to being silly and they mean it, from voice acting to music use to wordings.
 You can challenge almost anyone to a duel on demand which is just crazy.
 The combat system is rather clunky, at least it fits the difficulty so it is not very annoying.
 Without a guide it is hard to recruit the good teammates and you kinda stuck with the mediocre and lame ones.

 Music: Half of the OST including the battle themes is joke music and it is glorious.
 I can't say about Grandia but I think this style really is Iwadare's specialty judging by Lunar and this game.